Functions in Python

 parameter_name is the name of the parameter variable in the function header and

-val refers to the value you want to pass to the parameters variables.
+val refers to the value you want to pass to the parameter variable.
 Because, we are associating parameter name with values, the order of arguments in the function call doesn't matter.

 Here are some different ways in which we can call

 is_pythagorean_triplet(base=3, height=4, perpendicular=5) is_pythagorean_triplet(base=3, perpendicular=5, height=4) is_pythagorean_triplet(perpendicular=5, height=4, base=3)

 Keyword arguments are little bit flexible because we don't have to remember the order of parameters in the function header.

 Mixing Positional and Keyword arguments #

 We can also mix positional arguments and keyword arguments in a function call.
 In doing so, the only requirement is that positional arguments must appear before any keyword arguments.
 It means that the following two calls are perfectly valid because in both calls positional arguments are appearing before keyword arguments.